 Dahai Yue is a health economist and assistant professor in the Department of Health Policy and Management.
-His research focuses on deploying medicine, economic theories, and rigorous methods to understand better how social factors shape health and healthcare-seeking behaviors.
-The overarching goal of his research is to integrate social determinants of health into the study of healthcare delivery systems to improve care efficiency and reduce health disparities.
-His work has been supported by the Gilbert Foundation Research Grant and featured in top journals, including Health Affairs, and Health Services Research.
-He received his Ph.D. in Health Policy and Management (Economics Cognate) from the University of California, Los Angeles.
+His research focuses on deploying medical knowledge, economic theories, and rigorous methods to understand better how social factors (e.g., education and housing) shape health and healthcare-seeking behaviors and evaluate the impacts of public programs (e.g., health insurance expansion).
+The overarching goal of his research is to improve healthcare efficiency and reduce health disparities.
+His work has been supported by the National Institutes of Health and featured in top journals, including the Journal of Health Economics, Health Affairs, and Health Services Research.

 SPH | Room 3310